Parthyapps/Android-Important-Questions/README.md

 - Coroutines provide a modern approach to handle background work more efficiently compared to older methods like AsyncTask.

-## 🧩**Android Context Two types**
-- 1.Application Context - need to access resources that are not tied to any specific activity, use the Application context.
-- 2.Activity Context - need to access resources that are tied to a specific activity, use the Activity context
-- It allows us to access resources.
-- It allows us to interact with other Android components by sending messages.
-- It gives you information about your app environment.

-## 🧩Image Loading libraries
-- Picasso
-- Glide
-- Fresco
-- COIL (Coroutine Image Loader)
-- UIL (Universal Image Loader)

 # 🧩Serializable:
   Both Serializable and Parcelable are used for object serialization in Android.